Janesville Craig High School hit with vandalism tied to TikTok 'Devious Licks' challenge

 "If the person doing the damage is identified, they can be charged with criminal damage to property, or if they're being videotaped by a friend, the friend could be charged as an accomplice or party to a property crime," Gasper said.

-He said an arrest for vandalizing school property can remain on a person's record for years and hamper their prospects for getting into college or obtain a job.
+He said an arrest for vandalizing school property can remain on a person's record for years and hamper their prospects for getting into college or obtaining a job.

 The Craig student handbook lays out the consequences for vandalism and theft of school property.
 Students can face fines or restitution for repairs or they can be criminally prosecuted.